AmbientRun/Ambient/README.md

 - **Asset pipeline and streaming**: Ambient has an [asset pipeline](https://ambientrun.github.io/Ambient/reference/asset_pipeline.html) that is capable of compiling multiple asset formats, including `.glb` and `.fbx`.
 The assets are always streamed over the network, so your clients will receive everything they need when they join.
 - **Powerful renderer**: The Ambient renderer is GPU-driven, with both culling and level-of-detail switching being handled entirely by the GPU.
 By default, it uses [PBR](https://en.wikipedia.org/wiki/Physically_based_rendering).
 It also supports cascading shadow maps and instances everything that can be instanced.

-See the [documentation](https://ambientrun.github.io/Ambient/) for a guide on how to get started, or browse the [examples](https://github.com/AmbientRun/Ambient/tree/main/guest/rust/examples).
+See the [documentation](https://ambientrun.github.io/Ambient/) for a guide on how to get started, or browse the `guest/rust/examples` for the version of Ambient you're using.
+The `main` branch is a development branch and is likely incompatible with the latest released version of Ambient.

 ## Installing